kyleshevlin/intro-to-state-machines-and-xstate-workshop/src/section-1/README.md

 | isLit: true, isBroken: true  | isLit: false, isBroken: true  |

 That bottom-left "state" is impossible.
 What if we found a way to enumerate only the _possible_ states?

+Let's try and rewrite our `lightBulb` so that it can only return possible states.

+_You can see a solution to this in `05-better-bulb/solution.js`_

 ---